momalab/CoFHEE/README.md

 `dc_shell-t -no_gui -64bit -x "source -echo -verbose ./run_synth.tcl" -output_log_file ./synth.log`

+# Request a copy of CoPHEE
+A limited number of fabricated ASICs of CoFHEE can be sent to researchers.
+Please [e-mail the MoMA Lab director](mailto:michail.maniatakos+cophee@nyu.edu) with a request.

 ## License
 You can use our RTL files under the [MIT license](https://www.mit.edu/~amini/LICENSE.md).

+## Cite us!
-If you wish to acknowledge or reference our work, please use the below citation:
+If you wish to acknowledge or reference our work, please use the below citations:

+Nabeel, Mohammed, et al. "CoFHEE: A co-processor for fully homomorphic encryption execution."
+2023 Design, Automation & Test in Europe Conference & Exhibition (DATE).
+IEEE, 2023.

 M. Nabeel et al., "Silicon-proven ASIC Design for the Polynomial Operations of Fully Homomorphic Encryption," in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, doi: 10.1109/TCAD.2024.3359526.